-The Center uses alternative break programs as a primary means to promote co-curricular opportunities for civic engagement, social change, and global learning.
-These programs provide a valuable way to learn from and become immersed in diverse communities and social environments.
-Ranging in length from a one day to a one week experience, the alternative break programs provide students with opportunities for direct service and learning through engagement combined with dialogue and reflection, and are designed to expand each participant’s understanding of critical social issues and the possibilities for social change.
+The Center for Social Change and Community Involvement launched the Alternative Break Program as a primary means to promote co-curricular opportunities for civic engagement, social change, and global learning.
+These programs provide a valuable way to learn from and become immersed in diverse communities and social environments that aim to expand each participant’s understanding of critical social issues and the possibilities for social change.
+Ranging in length from a one-day to a week-long experience, students are connected to opportunities for direct service and learning through community engagement with integrated dialogue and reflection.

 Projects are developed collaboratively by Center staff, student participants, and community partners to engage students with opportunities that support diverse communities while advancing cultural competency and sensitivity.
 The Alternative Break Programs are also supported by Break Away, a national nonprofit organization dedicated to the promotion and enhancement of quality Alternative Break experiences.
 Our service focuses on strengthening justice through community collaboration while cultivating active citizenship, self-awareness, and critical consciousness